-In addition to producing solo CDs which are an eclectic blend of jazz, funk, orchestral and world fusion, he is also the keyboardist for the jazz/rock fusion project The Odd Get Even (featuring Ike Turner / Paul Gilbert drummer Bill Ray).
+In addition to producing solo CDs which are an eclectic blend of jazz, funk, orchestral and world fusion, he recently composed the theme for the new syndicated show Game Time with Boomer Esiason and is the keyboardist for the jazz/rock fusion project The Odd Get Even featuring Paul Gilbert / Ike Turner drummer Bill Ray.

 Over the years, Bill has been the keyboardist for a variety of bands including The Thomas Connor Band (rock project featuring Blood Sweat & Tears singer Thomas Connor), Zindu (improvisational groove fusion), Will Sumner's Tropic Zone (Latin influenced jazz), and Willovalot (smooth jazz and funk).